 Legacy Ladies, Inc. – From the School House to the White House Leadership Academy (SHWHLA) provides educational and leadership development workshops to Black/African American, female, high school students from low to moderate income communities in Los Angeles County.

-NAACP, Orange County Chapter – Black Youth RISING (Resilience, Inspiration, Significance, Invaluable, Noteworthy and Gifted). is a pioneering program that attends to the psychological needs of self-worth in African American elementary school children, grades 3rd and 4th.
-Through program activities, special attention will be paid to building the esteem of African American students to build upon their skills and ensure persistence from elementary to high school and onward to higher education.
+NAACP, Orange County Chapter – Black Youth RISING (Resilience, Inspiration, Significance, Invaluable, Noteworthy and Gifted).
+NAACP proposes implementing a pioneering program that attends to the psychological needs of self-worth in African American elementary school children, grades 3rd and 4th.
+Through program activities, special attention will be paid to building the esteem of African American students, in an effort to build upon their skills to ensure persistence from elementary to high school and onward to higher education.

 National College Resources Foundation – According to a recent article in The Hechinger Report on Higher Education, the portion of college graduates with degrees in science, math, and engineering who are Black is falling, even as demand for workers in those fields grows at a double rate of other occupations.
 In 2014, National College Resources Foundation created Students Think STEAM, an initiative to increase the number of Black students going into Science, Technology, Engineering, Art, Agriculture, Aviation, Aerospace and Math.